Candy (Koda Kumi song)

-Candy is the seventh single of the 12 Singles Collection by Japanese artist Kumi Koda.
+Candy is the seventh single of the 12 Singles Collection by Japanese artist Koda Kumi.
 The single featured rapper Mr. Blistah from Clench & Blistah, and became her second to feature an artist – her first being "D.D.D.," which featured Soulhead.
 As with the majority of the singles in the collection, the single was limited to 50,000 copies.
 The single peaked at No. 3 on the Oricon charts and charted for seven weeks.

 Information

-Candy is singer-songwriter Kumi Koda's seventh single released in her 12 Singles Collection and twenty-fifth overall single.
+Candy is singer-songwriter Koda Kumi's seventh single released in her 12 Singles Collection and twenty-fifth overall single.
 The single became her second in the series to feature an artist – her first being "D.D.D.," which featured sister-duo Soulhead – and featured rapper Mr. Blistah from the rap duo Clench & Blistah (known as CLENCH&BLISTAH in Japan).
 Kumi had worked with both rappers in 2003 for her song "Teaser," which was the first track on her second studio album Grow into One.

 The single ranked in the top five on the charts, taking the No. 3 spot on the Oricon Singles Charts, and remained on the charts for seven weeks.
 As with many of the other singles in the collection, this single was also limited 50,000 copies.

 Each single in the 12 Singles Collection had unique cover art based on certain cultures in various countries.
 The back cover of each single was a piece to a puzzle, which could only be completed by purchasing all twelve singles.
 The same was done for the obi strips, which contained a full image when arranged together in order.
 However, the obi strip image was omitted on the Hong Kong versions.

 The song was written and produced by Daisuke "D.I" Imai, who had worked with Kumi several times in the past and would work with her many times in the future.
 Daisuke has been producing music in Japan and for avex artists since 1999.
 While the song's score was written by Daisuke, Kumi and Blistah co-wrote the lyrics.
 Kumi's lyrical portion was about wanting something beyond appearances, money and sex, while Blistah's portion was about offering money and pleasure.